XI1411-AnkurSaxena/spring-boot-assessment-one/README.md

 1. It should support pagination.

-2. It should should support sorting on the basis of tags Sending a tag name as a sorting parameter in the request should reflect a list of articles with those articles on the top which contains the given tag
+2. It should should support sorting on the basis of tags.

+   Sending a tag name as a sorting parameter in the request should reflect a list of articles with those articles on the top which contains the given tag

    /api/articles?sort-tag=technical